 My father came downstairs, attempted to stir me.
 He turned me over.
 I asked him who he was.
 He helped me up, allowed me to go to the bathroom.
 I leaned my weight against a window and put my forearm through the glass.
 The only thing I can remember after that is static, freeze frames of me lying in bed, very possibly in tears, my father talking sense as I began to babble incoherently.
 Looking up from where I was sitting, I could see the Tot Finder sticker still affixed my old bedroom window, a reminder of Belgian poet Emile Verhaeren’s claim that “There remains in the atmosphere of an empty room a little of the human soul.”

 My parents assumed I was on drugs.
 I wasn’t, but who could blame them?
 I mean, the level of frustration that must accompany finding one’s son lying face down on the floor?
 Even prior to that, the rift had reached a point where there could be no equal ground.
 My father’s only mode of communication was anger, and my response had gone from apathy to silence.
 Putting sentiment aside, there appeared to be no point in sparring.
 What the two of us were suffering from was a fundamental split, a separation in our stars.
 One might argue it ran deeper, and I might counter that I had benefited immeasurably from slowly learning how to disengage.

 I dropped my cigarette.
 I listened to it fizz inside the can.
 I hid the two of them beneath some garbage and made my way toward the door.
 It was late now and I was cold and tomorrow I’d be returning to Penn State.
-So far as what I knew about the accident, well, who would even think
+So far as what I knew about the accident, well, who would even think to ask?

 (Moving On is a regular feature on IFB.)